Upcoming Webinar: Register now >>

 Installing Broker as a service

-If your Linux version supports systemd, the following steps will install OpenLM Broker as a service which starts automatically on system start up:
+If your Linux version supports systemd, the following steps will install OpenLM Broker as a service, which starts automatically on system startup:

 1. Install the Broker as a service: